LegacyHeaven/luma/README.md

   of everything LUMA does, both live in an in-app console (with a live RAM/process panel) and in a rotating file on disk.
-- **Localization** - the interface is available in English and Dutch, with live language switching and a community-editable locale file, so adding a new language is one file, not a rebuild.
+- **Localization** - the interface is available in English and Dutch, with live language switching and a community-editable locale file.
-- **A custom, Discord-style titlebar and install flow** - LUMA looks and installs the same, consistent way on every platform, no OS chrome.

 ## Download